kobojes/sapflow/README.md

 # sapflow
-R codes for sapflow data
+R codes for sapflow projects in Matsch/Mazia and Ritten/Renon